OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/making-content-part-of-service-design.md

 We're planning on deploying this with a request for feedback along with Hotjar heatmaps and recordings to review how well it works for users

 For our webchat deployment on forms pages we're setting up a new Tag Manager container to handle it and adding it into the template.
-We're hoping this will help improve completion rates and give users extra confidence there is help at hand if they need it
+We're hoping this will help improve completion rates and give users extra confidence there is help at hand if they need it.

 ## What we're doing next

-This has only been the initial phase of the project, aimed at arriving at
+This has only been the initial phase of the project, aimed at arriving at solutions quickly in a more agile way.
+We're going to start testing the changes we think are needed - if they do, they'll stay.
+If they don't, we'll change them.

-This will include:
+What our team will be doing next is:

-* rewriting 2nd level web pages and landing pages to better reflect the new home page and ensure that all aspects of the identified user needs are covered
+* rewriting 2nd and 3rd level web pages and landing pages to better reflect the new home page and ensure that all aspects of the identified user needs are covered off
-* improving
+* improving the confirmation messages on our Council Tax forms.
+While we want to encourage voting, there are other services we want to signpost users to, especially [students](https://www.oxford.gov.uk/students)
-* removing contact supplements on pages where they are not needed
+* removing contact supplements on pages where they are not needed to discourage unnecessary emailing
-* replacing the single generic email with
+* replacing the single generic email with topic-specific emails to help structure responses.
+We'd rather get rid of them altogether, but currently we're not able to use our online forms to upload/send documents (long story)